Painting is fun, no matter which way you spin it. Use an unusual painting tool for kids when you try out rainbow sponge painting!

-And then I let Henry have the rainbow painted sponge and paint in any way he’d like.
+Once the colors were added , I let Henry have the rainbow painted sponge and paint in any way he’d like.

-He filled his paper with rainbows.
+He filled his paper with painted rainbows.

 He got it from his preschool teacher for reading eight books in January.
 I find it funny because I forgot to write out our slips for each book we read until the last week of January.